-4.1 Long Term System Entry Capacity Auctions
+4.1 Long Term System Entry Capacity

 National Grid makes NTS entry capacity available in a series of auctions.
-Signals (bids) received from QSEC auctions are used within the planning process to confirm the need for investment.
+Signals (bids) received from QSEC auctions are used within the planning process to inform the need for investment.
+The QSEC can also be used to trigger additional capacity release via Entry Capacity Substitution.
+Where specific reinforcement works to the system are required to meet a request for Incremental NTS Capacity this will only be released where a PARCA has been signed (please see section 3.4.2 for more information on PARCAs)

-National Grid must, under the terms of its Licence, prepare a proposal for releasing incremental obligated entry capacity and submit this proposal to the Authority for approval.
+National Grid must, under the terms of its Licence, prepare a proposal for releasing funded incremental obligated entry capacity, as a result of the signing of a PARCA, and submit this proposal to the Authority10 for approval within one month of signature.
 In addition, the UNC requires that notification of entry capacity allocations to Shippers who have bid in the QSEC auction occurs within 2 months of the end of the auction invitation period.